John O'Sullivan (columnist): Journalism career

 In 1998 O'Sullivan was a leading member of the journalistic team that founded the National Post, a right-leaning national newspaper in Canada.

 O'Sullivan is the founder and co-chairman of the New Atlantic Initiative, an international organisation dedicated to reinvigorating and expanding the Atlantic community of democracies.
 The organisation was created at the Congress of Prague in May 1996 by Václav Havel and Margaret Thatcher.

 In 2013, O'Sullivan became first the director and then president of the Danube Institute, a Budapest-based think tank, for which he is paid an annual salary of 150,000 Euros, indirectly financed by the Hungarian government.
 The Danube Institute exists to provide a centre of intellectual debate for conservatives and classical liberals and their democratic opponents in Central Europe.
 Based in Budapest and Washington, D. C., it seeks to engage with centre-right institutions, scholars, political parties and individuals of achievement across the region to discuss problems of mutual interest.

 Concurrently, in February 2015 O'Sullivan also became the editor of the Australian monthly magazine Quadrant.
-In January 2017 he stepped down as editor and become the international editor.
+In January 2017 he stepped down as editor and became the international editor.

-O'Sullivan has published articles in Encounter, Commentary, The New York Times, The Washington Post, Policy Review, The Times Literary Supplement, The American Spectator, The Spectator, The American Conservative, Quadrant, The Hibernian, the Hungarian Review and other journals, and is the author of The President, the Pope, and the Prime Minister (Washington, D.C.: Regnery, 2006).
+O'Sullivan has published articles in Encounter, Commentary, The New York Times, The Washington Post, Policy Review, The Times Literary Supplement, The American Spectator, The Spectator, The American Conservative, Quadrant, The Hibernian, the Hungarian Review and other journals, and is the author of The President, the Pope, and the Prime Minister (Washington, D.C.: Regnery, 2006), a publication which was praised by philosopher Roger Scruton in his 2014 book How to Be a Conservative for "forcefully" arguing "that the simultaneous presence in the highest offices of Reagan, Thatcher and Pope John Paul II was the cause of the Soviet collapse.
+And my [Scruton's] own experience confirms this."

-Philosopher Roger Scruton praises O'Sullivan's book, which "forcefully" argues "that the simultaneous presence in the highest offices of Reagan, Thatcher and Pope John Paul II was the cause of the Soviet collapse.
-And my own experience confirms this."
+John O'Sullivan is the Bruges Group's representative in Washington DC.

-He also lectures on British and American politics and is the Bruges Group's representative in Washington DC.
+Anne Applebaum interviewed O'Sullivan in fall of 2019 for her book Twilight of Democracy, stating: "... he did respond to every question with some version of 'whataboutism'..."